WK APIG Scholarship (Australia)

 View Michael’s submission here.

-APIG and Wotton Kearney are delighted to announce that Kristine Salgado of Willis Australia has won the inaugural WK APIG Scholarship.
-Kristine's application was selected because of her thought provoking account of the way forward for the insurance industry and her contribution to financial lines insurance at such a young age.
+Kristine won the inaugural WK APIG Scholarship for her thought-provoking account of the way forward for the insurance industry and her contribution to financial lines at such a young age – setting the tone for a program that has since recognised outstanding talent across a decade of competition.

 View Kristine’s submission here.